pdudrik/snake-game/README.md

 ## Agenda
 1. Apply delta time for movement (FPS logic)
 2. Improve readings for changing direction, improve movement.
 It is not smooth.
+3. Update movement and forbid 180 direction switch.
+One key is forbidden but when (direction LEFT) you press W and D it may switch your direction by 180 degrees when DSL_Delay is too high e.g. 500 ms. Allow only I direction switch per cell in "grid".